eboucher/Co-Work_API/README.md

-# Strapi application
+# Co'Work API made with Strapi

-A quick description of your strapi application
+The description of this API is yet to be written